DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-donleviandre/README.md

 * After the explanation of the logical connectives, we were introduced to the truth table for Conjunction, Disjunction, Exclusive Disjunction, Conditional and Biconditional

+* we also have a reading assignment which was to read the 1st chapter in the book about proofs

 #WEEK 2

 * This week we were introduced to logical equivalences that can used in simplifying a proposition.